dfki-ric/docker_image_development/image_setup/02_workspace_image/Readme.md

 # Build workspace image

+Workspace images contain pre-installed libraries of specific projects (not shared as commonly as the ones installed in the base_images)

 You need to adapt the Dockerfile to the needs of your project:

 * If the image is already in your registry, this step can be omitted

+The following steps are explained in detail in the next sections.

 * Add workspace dependencies of your project to the image (add the install to the Dockerfile)
 * Add workspace initialization scripts/howto

 ## Workspace Dependencies

-You should try to pre-install all workspace dependencies in this steps Dockerfile.
+* You should try to pre-install all workspace dependencies using this Dockerfile.
-The list_*_osdeps scripts help to determine which workspace-specific packages are required Add these to the Dockerfile
+* The list_*_osdeps scripts help to determine which workspace-specific packages are required
+* Add these dependencies to be installed by the Dockerfile

 ## Workspace Initialization